AlexanderDLe/appility/README.md

 -   Cognito - Cognito manages authorization via User Pools and User Identities.
 Appility was formerly built upon a Node Express backend which utilized Passport for cookie-session authentication; while this worked - it required a lot of cost in time and effort to implement the different strategies and validations.
 With Cognito, the underlying authentication logic is already implemented in their system, thus saving plenty of time that could otherwise be used on other aspects of development.
 It also offers many features out-of-the-box such as code confirmation, password resets, attribute changes, etc.

+-   Cognito also smoothly integrates with other external providers such as Google, Facebook, etc. Once the appropriate application client ids/keys are integrated with Cognito, you can enable a typical oAuth authentication flow.

 ### Deployment

 I leverage AWS' CICD process to seamlessly deploy Appility.